CassyAnderson/CassyAnderson.github.io/README.md

 # CassyAnderson.github.io

-The purpose of this project was to have a place to store my education, experince and other projects I want to add later down the road.
+The purpose of this project is to have a place to store my education, experince and other projects I want to add later down the road.
 This project also demostrates my ability to use HTML, CSS and Javascript.
 I have been trying to find a great place to host my page, and Github was an easy choice!